trenstonr/osu-notif/README.md

 - Use app passwords for Gmail instead of regular passwords
 - The application only makes HTTPS requests to osu.edu
 - No sensitive data is logged or stored

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-MIT License - see LICENSE file for details

-## Support

-For issues and questions:
-1. Check the troubleshooting section above
-2. Review the log files for error details
-3. Ensure your configuration is correct
-4. Verify network connectivity to osu.edu

-## Disclaimer

-This application is not affiliated with Oregon State University.
-It is provided as-is for educational and personal use.
-The authors are not responsible for any issues related to class registration or scheduling.